smblott-github/chromi/README.md

   1. the literal word `Chromi` (note the capital "C"),
   2. the identifier provided with the resquest,
   3. the literal word `done` (or `error`, in the event of failure), and
-  4. a URL encoded, JSON stringified list of results from the function's invocation.
+  4. a URI encoded, JSON stringified list of results from the function's invocation.

 Chromi is a work in progress.
 So that's the extent of the documentation for the moment.
 Except for the folowing examples, ...